Admissions for MAPSS-Econ

 Options after MAPSS-Econ

 MAPSS-Econ provides the opportunity to evaluate the prospect of continued doctoral study in Economics as well as the government, agency, private sector, and other career opportunities that are possible with the completion of MA training.

 Will most of the students apply for a PhD program after they graduate?

-In a typical cohort, we expect roughly 30% of our MAPSS-Econ graduates to go on for doctoral study, at UChicago and elsewhere.
-The remainder take on a variety of professional careers, which you will find detailed here.
+In a typical cohort, roughly 30% of our MAPSS-Econ graduates pursue doctoral study, at UChicago and elsewhere.
+The remainder pursue professional careers, which are detailed here.

 What schools have admitted MAPSS-Econ graduates?

 In recent years, our graduates have been admitted for the PhD in Economics at UChicago, LSE, Duke, Maryland, UPenn, Columbia, UCLA, Brown, Minnesota, Stanford, Northwestern, Texas-Austin, Erasmus University Rotterdam, UC-Davis, Simon Fraser, Boston University, Wisconsin-Madison, Princeton, Caltech, Cornell, and University College London.

 Graduates have also been admitted for Business School PhDs at UChicago-Booth, London, Yale, Stanford, UCLA, INSEAD, Northwestern, UC-Berkeley, Illinois-Urbana Champaign, and UIC.